ConesaLab/SQANTI-browser/README.md

 | Intergenic | Salmon | #E9967A |
 | Genic intron | Cyan | #41B6C4 |

-## Filter Values

-All columns from your SQANTI3 classification file are preserved as filter values, allowing you to:

-- Filter transcripts by structural category
-- Filter by associated gene
-- Filter by any other classification criteria
-- Use the UCSC Genome Browser's built-in filtering interface

 ## Uploading to UCSC Genome Browser

 ### Step 1: Host Your Files